astrotime/timenomad_app/collections/_documentation/moon-phase-and-cycle-widget.md

 ---
 layout: post
 date: 2024-07-15 12:00:00 +1000
-modified: 2024-07-15 12:00:00 +1000
+modified: 2024-08-07 12:00:00 +1000
 order: 1
-title: Current Moon phase and cycle widget for your Lock Screen and Home Screen
+title: Current Moon phase and cycle widgets for your Lock Screen and Home Screen
-description: The “Moon Cycle” widget can be added to any screen on iPhone or iPad, including Lock Screen.
-The widget presents current Moon phase within its overall lunation cycle.
+description: The “Moon Cycle” widgets can be added to any screen on iPhone or iPad, including Lock Screen.
+The widgets present current Moon phase within its overall lunation cycle.
 comments: true
 # Extra info for structured data
 schema: